RateGain-logo-Vivid-Lavender

 Cons

-• Some public reviews on Capterra mention slower support response times in certain regions
+• Some public reviews mention slower support response times in certain regions (Capterra)

-• Design customisation is more limited than on website-focused platforms, per G2 reviews
+• Design customization may be more limited than website-focused platforms (G2)

-• Hotels needing built-in marketing attribution or guest-facing OTA price comparison require additional tools
+• Hotels needing built-in rate intelligence or parity monitoring require additional tools

 3. Mews

-The Mews booking engine uses customisable booking widgets that hotels embed into their websites.
-Widgets pull live availability and pricing from the PMS, helping keep rates and inventory current across the direct channel.
-Hotels can offer multiple room types, rate plans, and add-on services during the booking flow, with reservation data flowing back into guest profiles for future stays.
+The Mews booking engine uses customizable booking widgets that hotels can embed into their websites.
+These widgets pull live availability and pricing from the PMS, helping keep rates and inventory current across the direct channel.
+Hotels can also offer multiple room types, rate plans, and add-on services during the booking flow.

 Key features